 Mentors are so important in life.
 My dad began teaching auto mechanics when he was still in his 20s, started teaching high school when I was in high school and then got his college degree at age 40.
-Now as he prepares to enter his 8th decade, he can still occasionally be found in the classroom teaching kids about flying.
+When he was 80 he could still be found in the classroom teaching kids about flying.
 Mom, on the other hand, taught us to knit and sew.
 Actually, I don’t remember learning to sew.
 It is just something we did from a very, very early age.
 It was a right of passage to run the sewing machine needle straight through your finger.
 The trick was not getting it stuck on the needle!
 Now mom has made more quilts than she can count (I am sure).
 Each child, grandchild and great grand has their own quilt.
 Most of the quilts she makes now are donated to the church as prayer quilts and to “Moms and Tots.”
 We lived with inspiration, leadership, creativity, and faith every day.

 I opened Heritage Spinning & Weaving in 2000, to pass on my love for the fiber arts.
 I believe deeply that these arts are best taught and shared person to person and we have an obligation to humankind to perpetuate them.
 Whether you are a woodcarver, knitter, metal worker, or glassblower, these arts and skills and nuances and talents are made to be shared.
 For, if we do not share them, they die.